Allasso/rtf2html/README.md

 # rtf2html
 RTF to HTML converter

-### A basic RTF to HTML converter written in Perl.
+### A basic RTF to HTML converter which spits out clean HTML

+(Written in Perl)

 This works for rich text RTF, but does not handle attachments.
 However you can supply an RTFD file and it will deal with the text and just ignore the attachments.

 It was designed around RTF files generated from Apple products such as Bean or Pages.
-Non-Apple products handle file generation with slight differences, so if there are any quirks when feeding it RTF files generated on non-Apple products, you can simply open the non-Apple file in Bean, make a change (seems to be necessary) then save, in order to "launder" the file to an Apple-generated file.
+Non-Apple products handle file generation with slight differences, so if there are any quirks when feeding it RTF files generated on non-Apple products, you can simply open the non-Apple file in Bean, make a change then save, in order to "launder" the file to an Apple-generated file.
+(Making the change seems to be necessary.
+You can just make a change, save, then undo and save again.)

 ### There are lots of other converters out there, why use this one?